Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Introduction

 Each solution $|\phi_i(\lambda_k)\rangle$ determines a genuine eigenpair $(\lambda_k,|\Psi_k\rangle)$ of $H$.
 The corresponding full-space eigenstate is obtained by “lifting” via the wave operator $\Omega(\lambda)$,

-Classically, the main obstacle is the resolvent $(H_{22}-\lambda I)^{-1}$: its dimension is exponential in $n$, it must be recomputed as $\lambda$ varies, and it is typically handled by perturbative expansion or series truncations in the classical methods.
-On a quantum computer we overcome this using two primitives: \begin{enumerate} \item \emph{Block-encoding}, to provide coherent access to large matrices by embedding them in unitaries; \item \emph{Quantum singular value transformation (QSVT)}, to implement polynomial transformations of block-encoded matrices. \end{enumerate} Choosing a polynomial $f(x)\approx 1/x$ on the spectrum of $H_{22}-\lambda I$, QSVT yields a block-encoding of the dressed Hamiltonian (self-energy) term
+Classically, the main obstacle is the resolvent $(H_{QQ}-\lambda I)^{-1}$ this appears in the effective Hamiltonian: its dimension is exponential in $n$, and must be recomputed as $\lambda$ varies.
+In the classical treatment, in order to make it tractable (avoid the exponential cost to calculate the whole matrix), people handle this matrix by performing perturbative expansion or series truncations.
+On a quantum computer we overcome this using two primitives: \begin{enumerate}[leftmargin=*] \item \emph{Block-encoding}, to provide coherent access to large matrices by embedding them in unitaries; \item \emph{Quantum singular value transformation (QSVT)}, to implement polynomial transformations of block-encoded matrices. \end{enumerate} Choosing a polynomial $f(x)\approx 1/x$ on the spectrum of $H_{QQ}-\lambda I$, QSVT yields a block-encoding of the self-energy:

-which approximates $-H_{12}(H_{22}-\lambda I)^{-1}H_{21}$ whenever $\lambda$ is away from those poles $\lambda=\chi\in \mathrm{spec}(H_{22})$.
-With $\widetilde{H}_D(\lambda)$ available as a block-encoding, we proceed with the following workflow:
+which approximates $-H_{PQ}(H_{QQ}-\lambda I)^{-1}H_{QP}$ whenever $\lambda$ is away from those poles $\lambda=\chi\in \mathrm{spec}(H_{QQ})$.
+With $\widetilde{\Sigma}(\lambda)$ available as a block-encoding, we proceed with the following workflow: